prerak142/docker/README.md

-# Docker and VS Code Setup Guide
+# Docker and ROS Setup Guide
+This repository contains the files required to install Docker and Ros.
+Go through the readme file, please.
 ## Visual Studio Code

 ### Installation